Cat Zoomies: Why Do Cats Get The Zoomies?

 Don’t Worry About It

 While there are a few things you could do, in the end you may not need to do anything.
 Cat zoomies are a normal behavior and aren’t dangerous unless your cat becomes a bit too worked up and ends up biting.
 While they may be annoying, they’re not going to hurt your cat.
 That said, if there is an element of boredom or anxiety, it’s a good idea to try to address that.
-Working with your vet to solve any medical issues is also a really good idea.
+Working with your vet to solve any medical issues should also be part of the plan.

 If your cat’s zoomies are bothering your or keeping you up at night, then there may be reason to investigate further further what’s causing them or try to address them.
 Even normal behaviors can be bothersome if taken to the extreme.
 If you need some assistance in figuring out what to do, don’t hesitate to set up a consultation so we can figure out what’s going on.